 Applications to the Neurosurgery Training Program at the University of Utah must be submitted through ERAS (Electronic Residency Application Service).
-Our interview dates for the 2019 Match will be held on the following dates:
+Our interview dates for the 2021 Match will be announced shortly.

 Invited applicants should plan to arrive in Salt Lake City Tuesday afternoon prior to their interview day for a dinner with our residents that evening.
 Interviews are completed and applicants are free to go by 4:30pm on Wednesday.
 There are no planned activities Wednesday evening or Thursday.

 Experience Neurosurgery Service as a Resident